Variar

 Variyar (also written as Variar, Varyar, Warriar or Warrier) is a Hindu Ambalavasi caste in Kerala, India.

 Etymology

 The term Variyar has its origin in the Malayalam word 'Variyam' (വാരിയം /വാര്യം), which refers to a committee or a board.
 Variyam refers to an office of supervision.
 Thus variyar is a supervising officer or a member of a supervisory board or committee.
-The word is commonly used in the plural form as Variar (Varian + -ar) to denote respect.
-The feminine equivalent of Variar is Varassyar.
+The word is commonly used in the plural form as Variar (Vārian + -ar) to denote respect.
+The feminine equivalent of Variar is Vārassyar.
 It is a combination of Variyassi/Variaththi and the plural suffix -ar.

+Warrier caste belongs to Ambalavasi community.
+In the caste hierarchy, Ambalavasi community is positioned next to Brahmin community.